 Cook the pasta – After the soup simmers for 15 minutes, add in the kale, cannellini beans and pasta.
 Stir everything together and let it simmer with the lid off for 15-20 minutes or until the pasta is al dente.

 Once the pasta is cooked, stir in the peas, remove the bay leaf and Parmesan cheese rind.
 Taste the soup for seasoning and then serve it topped with shredded Parmesan cheese.

 Zoup!
 Good, Really Good® Veggie Broth

 Something I always look for when I’m buying broth is that it’s free of artificial ingredients, preservatives, hormones, gluten and GMO’s.
-Zoup! checks all these boxes and takes it a step further by ensuring that their broths are low in calories and paleo-friendly, plus completely free of fat, trans fat, and saturated fat.
+Zoup! checks all these boxes.

 Aside from the nutritional perks, Zoup!
 Broth is also packaged in glass containers that are recyclable or if you’re like me, clean them and reuse them for storing dry goods such as lentils or pasta.

 - Cut your vegetables into similar sizes so that they cook at the same rate.